nightingaleandrew/Image-Delineation-Program-Public/README.txt

 **storage_classes.py
 - Contains classes that relate to storing data including jsonFileWriter and a Database class that I have kept for now

+**check_json_files.py
+- Classes that take in the format of a json file such as settings, tags & uses defaults hardcoded in if they are not in the correct format.

 **SetSettings.py
 - Contains a class relating to the settings and ensuring that the program runs even if the settings json file is not found or amended incorrectly.

-**TopLevelWin.py
+**window_classes.py
 - Contains classes that relate to layout of the application or top level windows

+**other_windows.py
+- Contains classes regarding other classes such as EditNote or PolygonSettings

 **other.py
 - Contains classes or functions that are very general such as a Hex Validator or a colour chooser for images

-**other_windows.py
-- Contains classes regarding other classes such as EditNote or PolygonSettings
+**PolygonTranslater
+- Contains the classes that are related to the polygon translation & synchronisation functionality - Translater & MatrixFinder

 **OTHER NOTES:**
 - All referencing regarding code are within the .py files where the code is first used.
+- Notes of Future Development are mentioned throughout the code - these are for phase II development.
+They relate to Trello board & Report GoingForwards

+**LEARNING**
+- For understanding tkinter and it's application using Python, I conducted a couple of tutorials before I started building.
+These included:
+#Source: Sentdex (2014) GUIs with tkinter (intermediate) [Video].
+Available: https://www.youtube.com/playlist?list=PLQVvvaa0QuDclKx-QpC9wntnURXVJqLyk [Accessed: 01 July 2020].
+#Source: Codemy.com (2019) Python GUI's With TKinter [Video].
+Available at: https://www.youtube.com/playlist?list=PLCC34OHNcOtoC6GglhF3ncJ5rLwQrLGnV [Accessed: 30 June 2020].